 Copyright Infringement – is the unauthorized reproduction, distribution, display, performance, or sharing of copyrighted works, including but not limited to music, movies, television programs, software, games, books, articles, and other digital or print materials protected under federal copyright law, including unauthroized peer-to-peer file sharing.

 Dating Violence – Violence committed by a person who is or has been is a social relationship of a romantic or intimate nature with the victim; and where the existence of such a relationship shall be determined based on a consideration of the following factors: (1) the length of the relationship, (2) the type of relationship, and (3) the frequency of interaction between the persons involved in the relationship.
-(Definition from 3.22P) 34 USC § 12291(a)(10)
+(Definition from 3.22P) see also, 34 USC § 12291(a)(10)

 Domestic Violence – Includes felony or misdemeanor crimes of violence committed by a current or former spouse of the victim, by a person with whom the victim shares a child in common, by a person who is cohabiting with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic violence law of the State of Wyoming, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic violence or family violence of the State of Wyoming.
 See also 34 USC § 12291(a)(8)